stejgregory/database-server-tech-test/README.md

 If you finish, you can work on saving the data to a file."

 Create a new git repository and write code to fulfill the brief to the best of your ability.
 Store the data in memory, not in a database, but bear in mind that you will later need to add a database to this code.

+## To Do
+1. ~~Create & Clone git repository~~
+2. ~~Setup a Sinatra app stack~~
+3. Write test for storing a key value pair given by the user
+4. Make RSPEC turn Green!
+5. Write test for returning the related value when a key is given
+6. Make RSPEC turn Green again!
+7. Set the server to run at port 4000
+8. Write a test for storing key value pairs to a file
+9. Make RSPEC great again!